 Product packaging works as a silent salesman because consumers often make a psychological connection with it.
 Packaging may appeal to consumers if it represents something that’s important to them or symbolizes someone they aspire to be.
 Shoppers who have environmental concerns may choose a product packaged in recycled materials.
 People who have active lifestyles may select a product because the packaging includes a photo of an athlete who epitomizes vitality.

-Packaging of a product is therefore an important member of the sales team which can drive the product sales through shelf, retail stores or even e-commerce.
+Packaging of a product is, therefore, an important member of the sales team which can drive the product sales through the shelf, retail stores, or even e-commerce.